hairyhenderson/gomplate/docs/content/datasources.md

 ### KV secrets engine - version 2 support

-A proper support of KV secrets engine - version 2 is coming.
-In the meanwhile there are workarounds to make it work even now: you need to include an extra `data` segment in the vault URL right after the secret engine mount point, e.g. `vault:///kv2/data/configs/`.
-Currently it is not possible to retreive a specific secret version.
+Vault's KV secrets engine version 2 is supported automatically.
+In order to access specific versions of secrets, you may provide the `version` query parameter.

 ### Vault Authentication